 A single company has registered half of all existing patents associated with genes from marine species.

-Tags: Daniel Pauly, Deng Palomares, Faculty, fishing gear, fishing practices, IOF Research Associates, IOF students, Sea Around Us
+Tags: Daniel Pauly, Deng Palomares, faculty, fishing gear, fishing practices, IOF Research Associates, IOF students, Sea Around Us

 Research suggests that bottom trawling generates the most waste of any fishing method because the unwanted catch is dumped back into the ocean.

-Tags: Conservation, David Rosen, IOF Research Associates, Marine Mammal Research Unit, pinnipeds, sea lions
+Tags: conservation, David Rosen, IOF Research Associates, Marine Mammal Research Unit, pinnipeds, sea lions

 The goal is to provide a quick, reliable tool that can be used to evaluate the physiological status of Steller sea lions and other pinnipeds in the field.